Excel VBA Userform

-- EmpID.Value here EmpID is the text box name of Employee ID text box.
+- EmpID.Value here EmpID is the text box name of the Employee ID text box.

-- Dept.Value this is department text box name.
+- Dept.Value this is the department text box name.

-So, on the click on submit button it will store the values in the mentioned cells.
+So, on the click on the submit button, it will store the values in the mentioned cells.

-Now double click on Cancel button, this will also show you the auto macro name like this.
+Now double click on the Cancel button.
+This will also show you the auto macro name like this.